-To ensure compliance with Executive Order 13175, President Obama instructed “each agency head to submit … a detailed plan of actions the agency will take to implement the policies and directives of *that+ Executive Order.”
-The President also instructed “each agency head to submit to the Director of the OMB, within 270 days after the date of this memorandum, and annually thereafter, a progress report on the status of each action included in its plan together with any proposed updates to its plan.”
+To ensure compliance with E.O.
+13175, on January 26, 2021, the President instructed the head of each agency to submit to the Director of OMB, within 90 days, a detailed plan of actions the agency will take to implement the policies and directives of E.O.
+13175.
+Thereafter, the head of each agency is directed to submit to the Director of OMB, within 270 and annually thereafter, a progress report on the status of each action included in the agency’s plan together with any proposed updates to its plan.
+The Director of OMB then is directed to submit to the President a report on the implementation of E.O.
+13175 across the executive branch based on the review of agency plans and progress reports.
+Recommendations for improving the plans and making the tribal consultation process more effective, if any, should be included in this report.

-The NOAA point of contact to provide NOAA content for the DOC report is:
+NOAA’s information related to compliance with E.O.
+13175 is included with the plan and progress reports prepared by DOC.
+The NOAA point of contact to provide this content to DOC is:

-Linda D. Belton
+Becky Cruz Lizama

-NOAA Tribal Liaison and Senior Policy Advisor for Intergovernmental Affairs
+NOAA Senior Tribal Liaison

-NOAA Office of Legislative and Intergovernmental Affairs linda.belton@noaa.gov; 202-482-5447
+NOAA Office of Legislative and Intergovernmental Affairs

+OLIA.Tribal@noaa.gov ; (202) 482-0809